feltrisHD/feltrisHD/README.md

 - 👀 I’m interested in Computers and other techy stuff
 - 📫 How to reach me shotmedeadxx@gmail.com
 - 😄 Pronouns: he
-- ⚡ Fun fact: I love Linux and hate Windows
+- ⚡ Fun fact: I love Linux and dont like  Windows

 <!---
 feltrisHD/feltrisHD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.